 Principle #5: Document Your Business Processes & Implement Systems.

-I’ve learned that no one’s role is so sacred you can’t document it.
-If only one person knows how to do a specific task that’s crucial to your business and he/or dies, or just up and quits one day, then the whole business gets screwed.
+I’ve learned that no one’s role is so sacred that you can’t document it.
+If only one person knows how to do a specific task that’s crucial to your business and he/or she dies, or just up and quits one day, then the whole business gets screwed.
 This was Wishful Concept’s biggest learning curve and took the longest to understand it’s importance, implement and execute.
 Documenting day-to-day procedures, no matter how simple or obvious, will save time, stress and make things easier as the company grows.
 Processes also help to build & automate routined tasks, increase efficiency and prevent duplication of effort — because ultimately effort wasted is time and profit wasted.

 Principle #6: Your Business Has To Be Scalable

 Every business owner needs to learn the “art of duplication” if growth is a goal.
 Growing a business properly requires constant evaluation and change.
 More growth means more demands on your business model.
 Once a business begins to growth it’s growth will test the foundation of the business, to see if it is able to withstand the pressures and demands of the industry.
 I’m not knocking “solo-prenuers”, but that is a dangerous and detrimental business model and should only be utilized in the beginning stages of a business.
 Here’s the BLUNT TRUTH.
-Clients are paying money expecting the business to respond to new client inquiries as well as manage clients under contract.
+Clients are paying money and expecting the business to respond to new client inquiries as well as manage clients under contract.
 What happens if a business goes from 2 clients a month to 200 clients a month?
 What happens if someone wants to take a day off?
 Can that business handle more growth based on how it’s operating currently?
-These are questions that must be thought about carefully and answers provided.
+These are questions that must be thought about carefully with consideration and thoughtful execution.
 If the business can’t function without the owner at the helm, this is a signifier for the business owner to sit down and reevaluate things before a serious problem happens.